 Due to the risk of crystal precipitation in the kidneys, maintaining an appropriate hydration (urine volume) is mandatory in the course of the treatment.
 Thus, crystalloid infusion prior to IV drug administration is recommended (eg, isotonic fluid with a volume at least equal to the volume of drug infusion); serum creatinine and urine output should be monitored regularly.
 In patients with renal failure, the dosage should be adjusted.

 1. Bacterial superinfections of the skin lesions are common complications of varicella.
-The risk of bacterial superinfection is increased by the use of nonsteroidal anti-inflammatory drugs, topical preparations (eg, powder), and poor hygiene.
-Bacterial superinfections may be the following:
+The risk of bacterial superinfection is increased by the use of nonsteroidal anti-inflammatory drugs, topical agents (eg, powder), and poor hygiene.
+Bacterial superinfections may be:

 1) Localized (Streptococcus pyogenes, Staphylococcus aureus): Cellulitis is most common, but abscess and erysipelas can occur as well.